abpframework/abp/docs/en/Entity-Framework-Core-Migrations.md

 }
 ````

-Added 3 more connection strings for the related module to target the `BookStore_SecondDb` database. `AbpPermissionManagement` is the connection string for the permission management module.
+Added **three more connection strings** for the related module to target the `BookStore_SecondDb` database (they are all same).
+For example, `AbpPermissionManagement` is the connection string for the permission management module.

 The `AbpPermissionManagement` is a constant [defined](https://github.com/abpframework/abp/blob/97eaa6ff5a044f503465455c86332e5a277b077a/modules/permission-management/src/Volo.Abp.PermissionManagement.Domain/Volo/Abp/PermissionManagement/AbpPermissionManagementDbProperties.cs#L11) by the permission management module.
 ABP Framework [connection string selection system](Connection-Strings.md) selects this connection string for the permission management module if you define.
 If you don't define, it fallbacks to the `Default` connection string.

 ### Create a Second Migration Project

-Defining the connection strings as explained above is enough on runtime.
+Defining the connection strings as explained above is enough **on runtime**.
 However, `BookStore_SecondDb` database doesn't exist yet.
 You need to create the database and the tables for the related modules.

 Just like the main database, we want to use the EF Core Code First migration system to create and maintain the second database.

-The easiest way to create a second project (`.csproj`) for the second migration `DbContext`.
-Create a new **class library project** in your solution named `Acme.BookStore.EntityFrameworkCore.DbMigrationsForSecondDb` (or name it better if you didn't like it).
+An easy way is to create a second project (`.csproj`) for the second migration `DbContext`.

+So, create a new **class library project** in your solution named `Acme.BookStore.EntityFrameworkCore.DbMigrationsForSecondDb` (or name it better if you didn't like it).

-`.csproj` content should be something like that:
+The `.csproj` content should be something like that:

 ````xml
 <Project Sdk="Microsoft.NET.Sdk">